August 27, 2021 4 min read 0 Comments

-If only there was a perfect knife for chopping vegetables.
+If only there were a perfect knife for chopping vegetables.
 That would really be something!
-Just imagine - a knife that isspecifically designed for chopping, slicing, peeling, and generally asserting dominance over the most commonly used ingredients in the kitchen.
-Well, as luck would have it, there are actually TWO different knife shapes for just that.
+Just imagine - a knife specifically designed for chopping, slicing, peeling, and generally asserting dominance over the most commonly used ingredients in the kitchen.
+Well, as luck would have it, there are actually TWO different Japanese kitchen knife shapes for just that.
 Neato!

 Generally speaking, an Usuba is going to be a little bit heavier than a nakiri because of their thicker spines.
-If you’re sharpening this knife yourself, take heed - because of the way single bevel knives are designed, you don’t sharpen it like a double-bevel knife.They require a little bit more work on the stones, but the results are stunning!
+If you plan to sharpen this knife yourself, take heed - because of the way single bevel knives are designed, you don’t sharpen it like a double-bevel knife.They require a little bit more work on the stones, but the results are stunning!